55 Handpicked DIY Escape Room Puzzle Ideas That Spark Joy & Mystery

 Arrange objects in a pattern

-Create a lying photo
+Create a before and after photo

 Provide a photo of your escape room, but include or remove one object.
 So long as it's obvious enough, players can spot that it's different, which calls attention to something.